ceoloide/ergogen-footprints/README.md

 ### How to use the footprints in your ergogen config

-Assuming you used `ergogen/footprints/ceoloide` as the destination folder for the submodule, you will be able to refer to any footprint contained in that folder as `ceoloide/[footprint_filename]`, which would looks something like this:
+Assuming you used `ergogen/footprints/ceoloide` as the destination folder for the submodule, you will be able to refer to any footprint contained in that folder as `ceoloide/[footprint_filename]`, which would look something like this:

 ```yaml
 [...]